newrelic-experimental/nr1-synthetic-configurator/README.md

 ```

 ## Using the configuration
 Once you have defined the schema you should be able to choose it from the drop down list and start filling in the data for your configuration.
-To load this configuration from your synthetic monitor click the `Show Code Snippet for Synthetic Monitor Loader` link which will reveal a code snippet to paste into your synthetic.
+To load this configuration from your synthetic monitor click the "Show Code Snippet for Synthetic Monitor Loader" link which will reveal a code snippet to paste into your synthetic.
 This is in two parts, the load first which is an uglified compressed version of [source.js](./example-synthetic/source.js).
 This exposes a method `grabConfig(CONFIG_ID, ACCOUNT_ID, REGION, NERDPACK_PACKAGE_UUID, USER_API_KEY)` which will be auto filled with the correct values <em>except</em> USER_API_KEY which you will need to provide yourself, preferably via a secure credntial.
+You may need to update the other values too.

 The second part of the snippet is an example of how to call the `grabConfig()` method, you'll need to await the response before using the resulting value, be sure to provide your own validation of the data if necessary.

+## Statistics
+The statistics shown against a configuration are sourced from the SyntheticCheck event.
+When your synthetic monitor requests the config a custom attribute `configurator` is set with the nerdpack UUID and config id.
+These statistics will only be accurate for synthetics runing in the account the app is deployed.
+If you are loading the confiuration from a synthetic in another account then the data will reside in that account (and be queryable) but will not appear on the charts in the app.

 ## Support
 Issues should be raised via Github issues https://github.com/newrelic-experimental/nr1-synthetic-configurator/issues